-Note that U.S. citizens born abroad might fail the citizenship check with the SSA, unless they have updated their citizenship information (see "Updating status for citizens born abroad," page 24).
+Note that U.S. citizens born abroad might fail the citizenship check with the SSA, unless they have updated their citizenship information (see "Updating status for citizens born abroad," page 22).

-- ▼ Successful match.
-The SAR and ISIR won't have a comment if the match is successful, but a match flag will indicate that the student's status was confirmed. - ▼ Data doesn't match.
-If the student's SSN, name, or date of birth, doesn't match Social Security records, the citizenship status can't be confirmed.
-A comment to this effect will be printed on the output document.
-The student should make the necessary corrections to the SSN, name, or date of birth (see Chapter 4 for a discussion of SSN match problems).
-When the corrections are sent to the CPS, the CPS performs the match again, and you must check the new results to see if the match confirmed the student's citizenship status.
+▼ Successful match.
+The SAR and ISIR won't have a comment if the match is successful, but a match flag will indicate that the student's status was confirmed.

+▼ Data doesn't match.
+If the student's SSN, name, or date of birth, doesn't match Social Security records, the citizenship status can't be confirmed and a comment will appear on the output document.
+The student should correct the SSN, name, or date of birth (see Chapter 4 for a discussion of SSN match problems).
+When the corrections are submitted, the CPS performs the match again, and you must check the new results to see if the match confirmed the student's citizenship status.

-If you have resolved the student's SSN problem but the match still doesn't confirm her citizenship, she can instead provide documentation of citizenship (see "Other documentation," page 23).
+If you have resolved the student's SSN problem but the match still doesn't confirm her citizenship, she can instead provide documentation of citizenship (see "Other documentation," page 21).